VitalyVorobyev/calibration/doc/ax_xb_residual.md

 *[by ChatGPT5 Thinking]*

-Here’s the math, end-to-end, for the residual we called `AX_XBResidual`, plus one subtle but important sign detail.
+Here’s the math, end-to-end, for the residual we called `ax_xb_residual`, plus one subtle but important sign detail.

 ---